michal-h21/make4ht/README.md

 :  command line options for the `tidy` command.
 Default value is `-m -utf8 -w 512 -q`.

+### The `collapsetoc` dom filter

+`toc_query`

+:  CSS selector for selecting the table of contens container.

+`title_query`

+:  CSS selector for selecting all elements that contain section ID attribute.

+`toc_levels`

+:  table containing hiearchy of classes used in TOC

+Default values:

+    filter_settings "collapsetoc" {
+      toc_query = ".tableofcontents",
+      title_query = ".partHead a, .chapterHead a, .sectionHead a, .subsectionHead a", toc_levels = {"partToc", "chapterToc", "sectionToc", "subsectionToc", "subsubsectionToc"}
+    }

 ### The `fixinlines` dom filter

 inline\_elements